Voxelstice/rquoted/README.md

 Made with discord.js and node.js

 # Setup
 Easy-peasy to set up.
-Be sure you have [Git](https://git-scm.com/downloads) installed.
+Be sure you have [Git](https://git-scm.com/downloads) and node.js installed.

 First, you have to set up a few stuff in the config.json file.
 Token and userId are the most necessary ones.
 I won't explain how to do it here.